christianhaitian/PortMaster/ports.md

 Title="FreedroidRPG ."
 Desc="FreedroidRPG files are already included and ready to go." porter="Cebion" locat="freedroid.zip" runtype="rtr"

 Title="Heart_of_Darkness ."
 Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio.
 Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup" locat="Heart%20of%20Darkness.zip"

+Title="Hex-A-Hop ."
+Desc="Hex-a-hop is a puzzle game in which a girl has to destroy green hexagons by stepping on them.
+Hex-a-Hop files are already included and ready to go." porter="Cebion" locat="hex-a-hop.zip" runtype="rtr"

 Title="Hocoslamfy ."
 Desc="You are a small bee and you must fly to avoid the bamboo shoots.
 Hocoslamfy files are already included and ready to go." porter="Cebion" locat="hocoslamfy.zip" runtype="rtr"